 When caught early enough, two medications (Melarsomine and Ivermectin) are administered to kill the adult worms and the microfilaria.
 Though the medications are effective, there are potential side effects of using any medications with neurotoxic effects.

 Doses are low enough that they are typically safe to use.
-Still, the risk of side effects is greater in dogs that are extremely immunocompromised because of the damage from heartworms or other illnesses.
+Still, the risk of side effects is greater in extremely immunocompromised dogs because of the damage from heartworms or other illnesses.

-Another treatment option in more advanced cases is to remove the adult worms from the heart surgically, but this treatment is very risky.
+Another treatment option in more advanced cases is to surgically remove adult worms from the heart, but this treatment is very risky.
 Usually, it doesn’t have a high survival rate for dogs already suffering from caval syndrome.